KhaiNguyenDuc/quiz-guru/README.md

 # Quiz guru web application

 Welcome to quiz guru.
-This application utilize the power of chatgpt to create a helpfull site in generate quiz and learning language by given content
+This application utilize the power of chatgpt to create a helpfull site in generate quiz and learning language by given content.

 ## Table of Contents
 1. [Information](#information)